AdobeDocs/pass.en/help/authentication/fireos-sdk-with-dynamic-client-registration.md

 **Notes**

-- invalid softwareStatement will cause the application not to initialize AccessEnabler or to register application for Adobe Pass authentication and authorization
+- invalid softwareStatement will cause the application not to initialize AccessEnabler or to register application for Adobe Pass Authentication and authorization
 - redirectUrl parameter for FireTV is set by the SDK to adobepass://android.app as authentication is handled by unique AccessEnabler instance.

 ### setRequestor

 **Description:** Establishes the identity of the Channel.
-Each Channel is assigned an unique ID upon registering with Adobe for the Adobe Pass authentication system.
+Each Channel is assigned an unique ID upon registering with Adobe for the Adobe Pass Authentication system.
 When dealing with SSO and remote tokens the authentication state can change when the application is in the background, setRequestor can be called again when the application is brought into foreground in order to synchronize with the system state (fetch a remote token if SSO is enabled or delete the local token if a logout happened in the meantime).

 The server response contains a list of MVPDs together with some configuration information that is attached to the identity of the Channel.
 The server response is used internally by the Access Enabler code.
 Only the status of the operation (i.e. SUCCESS/FAIL) is presented to your application via the setRequestorComplete() callback.